Chief Diversity Officer

 OMA&D’s mission is to ensure the access and academic success of diverse populations through the advancement of knowledge, academic excellence, diversity, and the promotion of values, principles, and a climate that enriches the campus experience for all.
 OMA&D embraces a passionate commitment to linking academic excellence with diversity.
 Guided by its core values of academic excellence, inclusion, educational equity, collaboration and accountability, OMA&D is committed to achieving its mission through the following priorities:

 - Collaborate with campus units to foster dynamic learning environments, academic support, recruitment and outreach programs, and advance university-wide responsibility on behalf of diversity.

 - Promote academic achievement and excellence by providing comprehensive support services such as teaching, mentoring, academic counseling, and skill building for diverse populations and economically and/or educationally disadvantaged students.

 - Collaborate with secondary educational institutions and community organizations to ensure that there is a well prepared pre-college pipeline of students from underserved backgrounds.

 - Engage and foster relationships with alumni, stakeholders, and friends of diversity to build upon endowments and scholarship opportunities.

-Programs and services include: Pre-College and Recruitment, Student Services and Academic Support, Graduate and Professional School Preparation, Assessment and Evaluation, Faculty and Staff Advancement, Institutional Transformation, Alumni and Community Engagement.
+Programs and services include: College Access, Student Services and Academic Support, Graduate and Professional School Preparation, Assessment and Evaluation, Faculty and Staff Advancement, Institutional Transformation, Alumni and Community Engagement.
 To learn more about these programs and services visit the OMA&D web site.